JCMexplains/writing-for-success-2023/textbook.md

 **Learning Objectives**

-1. Identify the major components of a research paper written using American Psychological Association (APA) style.
+1. Learn the major parts of a research paper written in American Psychological Association (APA) style.

-2. Apply general APA style and formatting conventions in a research paper.
+2. Begin applying APA style to a research paper.

 In this chapter, you will learn about the two most popular styles for research papers, APA style and MLA style.